galenseilis/old_blog/_posts/2023-10-21-minimal-von-mise-example.md

 ![](/assets/images/von_mise_bimodal_test.png)

 Adding `az.summary(data, round_to=2).to_markdown('von_mise_bimdal_test.md')` to the code above we can also see a summary of the model parameters.
 It is not a great effective sample size (ESS) and $\hat r$, especially for $\mu$.
+Actually, $\kappa$ doesn't look horrible despite the low ESS.
 The plot above also suggests that there are a couple of states that the chain switches between, which are likely the two modes.

 |       |   mean |   sd |   hdi_3% |   hdi_97% |   mcse_mean |   mcse_sd |   ess_bulk |   ess_tail |   r_hat |